eduardo-js/nestjs-p2p-payment-splitter/Readme.md

 NestJS is a TypeScript-based framework that helps developers build efficient, scalable applications.
 It leverages **Dependency Injection (DI)**, promoting clean code architecture by managing dependencies between components.
 With a modular system, NestJS offers numerous integrations for common tasks like database access and authentication, simplifying development.

 This project follows an **event-driven architecture**, where actions are triggered by events, enabling better scalability and efficient handling of asynchronous workflows.
-However, it’s important to note that event-driven systems can introduce complexity in managing data consistency.
-To address this, patterns such as **Sagas**, **Circuit Breakers**, and **Outbox** can be implemented for improved reliability, fault tolerance, and to ensure eventual consistency across services.

 ### Why Gun